Water-Melon/Melon/docs/en/rbtree.md

 Free the red-black tree node `n`.

-When freeing, the node memory will be reclaimed according to the `cache` and `pool` in the red-black tree `t`, and the user data will be released by the `data_free` callback function.
+When freeing, the node memory will be reclaimed according to the `pool` in the red-black tree `t`, and the user data will be released by the `data_free` callback function.

 Return value: none